ToddThomson/tsproject/README.md

 # Bundles
 tsproject supports bundles within the tsconfig.json project file.
 Each bundle contains a name, a source file and optional bundle options.
-The typescript source file and its dependencies are packaged as a single file and output with the bundle name.
+The typescript source file and its dependencies are packaged as a single typescript file and output with the bundle name.
+The typescript bundle is compiled with javascript and declaration files generated.

 ```
 {